-To ensure that general retailing is not inappropriately carried out as bulky good retailing.
+1. To ensure that general retailing is not inappropriately carried out as bulky good retailing.

-Any ancillary items to be sold in conjunction with the nominated bulky goods must not be greater than 30% of the available display space.
+1. Any ancillary items to be sold in conjunction with the nominated bulky goods must not occupy more than 30% of the available display space.